Bharat Biotech to ramp up Covaxin production by additional 200 million doses | Business

 The Ankleshwar-based plant would start rolling out the much in demand vaccine from the fourth quarter of the year, it added.

-The company said it has already deployed multiple production lines at its Hyderabad and Bengaluru campuses.
+The company said it has already deployed multiple production lines for the vaccine at its Hyderabad and Bengaluru campuses.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)